JakeDelaney/PP1-Happy-Paws/README.md

  ### Footer
   The footer bar resides at the bottom of each html document.
 The footer includes the company address, opening hours, and social media links.
 There are four social media links in total (Facebook, Youtube, Twitter, Instagram.)
 When a user clicks either of the links they will be redirected to the relevant site.
 These links will also open up in a new tab and allow the customer to continue browser the Happy Paws website.

-  Like the navbar, the footer is completely reponsive and will adjust both its size and item arrangement in relation to the current viewport width.
+  Like the navbar, the footer is completely responsive and will adjust both its size and item arrangement in relation to the current viewport width.

   ![image](https://user-images.githubusercontent.com/76518393/233823653-b6401600-b7c3-4a38-aadd-dd4f603fc23e.png)